Jakal02/gym-moving-dot/README.md

 ```

 ## Update
+- 8/19/2023:
+    - update to be compatible with 0.29 version of gymnasium
+    - human rendering done using pygame
 - 1/11/2019:
     - update to be compatible with the latest gym package
     - add the continuous `action_space` version